 The last thing you should try is to reset your phone or tablet to factory defaults.

 Important: all of your media, data and settings will be erased.
 This action cannot be undone.
-If you have Dual SIM activated on your iPhone, your eSIM will be erased and you will need to replace it at a Bell store.
+If you have Dual SIM activated, your eSIM will be erased and you will need to replace it at a Bell store.

 If the Device Protection feature is enabled on your device, it will stay enabled.
 After the reset, you will need to enter your Google or Apple account password to use the device again.